UniExeterRSE/intro-version-control/_episodes/04_configuring_git.md

   scopes can be found in the
   <a href="https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps" target="_blank" rel="external noreferrer">GitHub documentation on OAuth scopes</a>.

-- If (when) a PAT expires, then you can regenerate it by going to your _Personal access tokens (classic)_ as described in the link above, selecting the affected token and then clicking on _Regenerate token_.
+- You can regenerate a PAT that has expired by going to your _Personal access tokens (classic)_ as described in the link above, selecting the affected token and then clicking on _Regenerate token_.

 - To delete a token (e.g. if you suspect it's been compromised), go to your